OpenMS/pyopenms-docs/docs/source/ms_data.rst

 peak.
 Finally, we add the spectrum to an :py:class:`~.MSExperiment` container to save it using the :py:class:`~.MzMLFile` class in a file called ``testfile.mzML``.

-You can now open the resulting :term:`mass spectrum` in a :term:`mass spectrum` viewer.
-We use the OpenMS viewer :term:`TOPPView` (which you will get when you install OpenMS from the official website) and look at our :term:`mass spectrum`:
+You can now open the resulting mass spectrum in a mass spectrum viewer.
+We use the OpenMS viewer :term:`TOPPView` (which you will get when you install OpenMS from the official website) and look at our mass spectrum:

 .. image:: img/spectrum1.png

-:term:`TOPPView` displays our :term:`mass spectrum` with its single peak at 401.5 m/z and it also correctly displays its retention time at :math:`205.2\ seconds` and precursor isolation target of :math:`600.0` m/z.
-Notice how :term:`TOPPView` displays the information about the S/N for the peak (S/N = 15) and its annotation as ``y15++`` in the status bar below when the user clicks on the peak at :math:`401.5` m/z as shown in the screenshot.
+:term:`TOPPView` displays our mass spectrum with its single peak at :math:`401.5\ m/z` and it also correctly displays its retention time at :math:`205.2\ seconds` and precursor isolation target of :math:`600.0/ m/z`.
+Notice how :term:`TOPPView` displays the information about the S/N for the peak (S/N = 15) and its annotation as :chem:`y15++` in the status bar below when the user clicks on the peak at :math:`401.5\ m/z` as shown in the screenshot.

-We can also visualize our :term:`mass spectrum` from before using the :py:func:`~.plot_spectrum` function from the `spectrum_utils <https://github.com/bittremieux/spectrum_utils>`_ visualization library:
+We can also visualize our mass spectrum from before using the :py:func:`~.plot_spectrum` function from the `spectrum_utils <https://github.com/bittremieux/spectrum_utils>`_ visualization library:

 .. code-block:: python